 This is a very ambitious project that has taken its time to be properly implemented, and we want to make it succeed in order to make a difference in our neighborhood.

-In the past year and a half, we have collected by the end of 2020 a total of 39,087 kg of paper and cardboard, plastic, tins, cans and aluminum.
-The material sales for the first year have amounted to 7,619$.
+Since 2018, we have collected by the end of 2020 a total of 54,328 kg of paper and cardboard, plastic, tins, cans, and aluminum.
+The material sales for the first year have amounted to 10,722 $.
 We have reached a great result and we aim to raise these numbers as we go forward, with your commitment and enthusiasm for Ras Beirut to set a recycling model for the rest of the city.
 The collection fees paid to Arcenciel by the buildings (16$ per collection per building) cover basically the cost of the collection itself while the secondary sorting at their Baabda facility, handling, packing, storing, sending to the recycling facilities, etc. gets covered by the material sales of the recyclables and any remaining profit usually goes to support Arcenciel’s community projects.

 To give this project a community feel, we have made an agreement with Arcenciel to give back 50% of the material sales of the recyclables collected within this project to be invested in public urban interventions in Ras Beirut.
 We already installed the Public Tawleh by Ramzi Alieh

 (a permanent concrete backgammon table) on Jeanne d’Arc Street – Makhoul Intersection where you can play Tawleh 24/7 freely any time day or night; you just need to ask for the kit form the corner shop Le Sage and return it once done (photos below).
 We are now finalizing a permanent Ping pong table by District D made of recycled boards to encourage the community to reclaim our public space even our sidewalks.
 We will hopefully invite you to participate in public tournaments soon.

 We are aiming to expand the project to as many buildings in our neighborhood especially those close to the ones already participating to optimize our routing and collection.
 We can do this!
 Apartment by apartment, and building by building we can make Ras Beirut a more environmentally friendly neighborhood.